MohammadWasiq0786/Descriptive-Statistics-for-Data-Science/README.md

 # Descriptive-Statistics-for-Data-Science
-In this file I discussed on the foloowing topics :
+In this file I have discussed on the foloowing topics :

 ## Unit - I

-## Graphs :
+** Graphs :**

 1. Line Diagram
 2. Bar Diagram
 3. Histogram